alzwded/blog/_drafts/switching-spinning-rust-to-ssd-bsd.md

   DUMP: DUMP IS DONE
 ```

+The OpenBSD internet sources recommend `dump(8)` and `tar(1)`. `dump` works on the raw device (e.g. `/dev/rsd0a`) which will allow us to skip mounting some things once we get to copying everything. `cp` won't work because you can't tell it to stay on just one filesystem nor to exclude files, which complicates things.

-that creates a restoresymtable which is used for incremental restores;
+`dump` creates a restoresymtable which is used for incremental restores;
--0 effectively means full back
-each higher level means "backup everything since the last backup of a lower level"
+-0 effectively means full back each higher level means "backup everything since the last backup of a lower level",
 so you would restore backup level 0 and continue with 1, 2... up to how many levels your backup policy has.
-But that's besides the point, I'm only using it to copy paste the file systems
+But that's besides the point, I'm only using it to copy paste the file systems one time.

 ```
 /mnt# ls -lh restoresymtable
 -rw-------  1 root  wheel   766K Oct 18 20:09 restoresymtable
 ```

-anyway, let's re-wipe this; we need to go to singleuser mode to do this properly
+Anyway, let's re-wipe this; we need to go to singleuser mode to do this properly.
+Singleuser mode mounts `/` readonly and nothing else, which is a great time to
+duplciate everything without missing any work.

 ```
 # cd / ; umount /mnt